haraldtv/math-library/README.md

 ### Windows
 If using vscode on windows, just clone and run it in vscode
 ### Linux (gcc)
-> gcc main.c matrix.c graph.c -o -lm math-library
+> gcc main.c matrix.c graph.c -o -lncurses -lpanel -lm math-library
 ### Mac
 If using gcc the snippet for linux should work